horatiu665/tweetlistener/wiki/basicTwitterApi.md

 I contacted one of them called [DataSift](https://dev.twitter.com/streaming/overview/connecting) asking for price and stuff.
 They replied with astronomical prices for a yearly subscription to historical data:  *“Average client spend is $200,000/year.
 With a bare bones subscription you could be as low as $65,000/year + data fees.
 Trial access to our data platform is currently available on our website with a developer's trial.
 However some data sources like Twitter, NewsCred, LexisNexis, etc are not available through the trial.”* - DataSift dude

 #### Streaming/sample
-The sample “garden hose” is limited to 1% of all firehose data, but without filtering.
+The sample stream is limited to 1% of all firehose data, but without filtering.
 The random sample returned is distributed by some Twitter rules, in the same way for all connections to the sample stream. (it is not a fully random sampling).

 #### Streaming/filtered
 The filtered stream is limited to 1% of all firehose data, but if the filter does not exceed this 1% size limit, it returns all the results.
 If it exceeds the limit of data required, it tells how much of this data was omitted via limit JSON messages.